ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 If a method has the decorator ``@property``, it is turned into a property, which is described as a 'noun' rather than a 'verb'.
-Because the resulting property cannot have parameters, you remove the 'Parameters' section for such a method.
+Because the resulting property cannot have parameters, you remove the 'Parameters' section for this method.
 If a setter follows the decorator ``@property``, do not add a docstring for the setter.
 A setter simply exposes both the GET and SET methods rather just the GET method.
-Examples should be included to demonstrate its usage.
+Examples should be included to demonstrate usage.

 Parameters
 ~~~~~~~~~~